category

 Step 5: Remove the foot peel masks.
 Thoroughly rinse and dry your feet.

-Step 6: In 7-8 days when the peeling begins, soak your feet to help the exfoliation.
-Progressive peeling action will take place over the next couple of weeks.
-Repeat soaking your feet until the peeling is complete.
+Step 6:When the peeling begins, soak your feet to help the exfoliation.
+Progressive peeling action will take place over the next couple of days.

 As you can see, we’ve already touched on some things to avoid while applying your foot peel.
 In order to have a positive experience with your foot peel, avoid these 11 mistakes so you can get the most out of your foot peel.